-Master, I have heard the invitation.
-You took me aside on the road.
+His disciple to share in the apostles' privilege and go up with Him to Jerusalem, keeping in mind the sad ending.
+How many Christians have heeded this took me aside on the road.
 You want me to cut myself off from other men in order to be better united with them and to go along with You to the end of Your journey.
 The meaning and aspect of this journey You reveal to me and will go on revealing to me.